verdaccio/verdaccio/website/translated_docs/zh-CN/docker.md

 type=AVC msg=audit(1606833420.789:9331): avc:  denied  { read } for  pid=1251782 comm="node" name="config.yaml" dev="dm-2" ino=8178250 scontext=system_u:system_r:container_t:s0:c32,c258 tcontext=unconfined_u:object_r:user_home_t:s0 tclass=file permissive=0
 ```

 `chcon` can change the labels of shared files and directories. `chcon` can change the labels of shared files and directories.
+To make a directory accessible to containers, change the directory type to `container_file_t`. `chcon` can change the labels of shared files and directories.
 To make a directory accessible to containers, change the directory type to `container_file_t`.

 ```sh
 $ chcon -Rt container_file_t ./conf